ether/etherpad-lite/README.md

 ## Troubleshooting

 ### It fails while installing the sqlite dependency
-The sqlite package of some linux versions (including debian lenny) is too old.
+The sqlite package of some Linux versions (including debian lenny) is too old.
 We need sqlite >=3.6.
 You have to use a PPA or debian backports.
 You find sqlite packages for Ubuntu Hardy [here](https://launchpad.net/~mirabilos/+archive/ppa/+sourcepub/1304941/+listing-archive-extra), Debian Backports can be found [here](http://backports-master.debian.org/Instructions/#index1h2)

 ### It fails while installing the express dependency, it says my node version is wrong
 You might have installed node.js version 0.5.
 You can check that with `node --version`.
 Please reinstall node 0.4.x